-If you know that the person has diverticulitis, the patient should go quickly to the doctor when he or she notices bloody diarrhea, vomiting, nausea or fever.
+If you know that the person has diverticulitis, the patient should go quickly to the doctor in case of bloody diarrhea, vomiting, nausea or fever.

 The natural treatment of diverticulitis involves the use of a series of natural resources that can complement or assist the treatment.

-More information on diverticulitis and its natural treatment in the listing above.
+More information on diverticulitis and its natural treatment.